X

 • people aged 2 to 64 with certain health conditions, such as diabetes mellitus, HIV, or chronic conditions of the heart, kidneys, liver, or lungs

-PCV10 (pneumococcal conjugate vaccine) SYNFLORIX
+PCV10 (pneumococcal conjugate vaccine) Synflorix

 SYNFLORIX (PCV 10)